elimbime/udacity_neighborhood_map/README.md

 # Set-Up
 In order to launch the program on your computer:
--Restore the dev dependencies with the commnand: npm install -Launch the dev server with the command: npm run dev
+- Restore the dev dependencies with the commnand: npm install
+- Launch the dev server with the command: npm run dev